rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

 ### Windows ISO

 We also need a Windows Server 2022 ISO.
-Grab it from here: https://www.microsoft.com/en-gb/evalcenter/download-windows-server-2022
+You can grab an evaluation licence ISO from here: https://www.microsoft.com/en-gb/evalcenter/download-windows-server-2022.
+I have placed it into a folder on my computer called ```D:\ISOs\windows_server_2022.iso```.
+Update the location in the code below, ```iso_url```, with wherever yours is located.

 ### Packer

-We need the following plugins
+Now we can think about deploying it with packer.
+But, first we need to install the following packer plugins like so.

 ```bash
 packer plugins install github.com/hashicorp/vagrant